-Example Language: Rising stream temperatures, intense storms, and loss of habitat are having catastrophic effects on species such as wild salmon, which are nearing extinction.
+Example Language: These climate impacts can have catastrophic impacts on sensitive species.
+Rising stream temperatures, intense storms, and loss of habitat are having catastrophic effects on species such as wild salmon, which are nearing extinction.

 More intense winter storms cause higher river flows with more runoff, increasing sediments that can bury salmon eggs and reduce salmon survival.